maxvfischer/DIY-ai-art/README.md

 python3 -m main
 ```

-NOTE: The art kiosk will **NOT** work properly if you don't attach the button and the PIR sensor (you might experience
+NOTE: The art kiosk will **NOT** work properly if you don't attach the button and the PIR sensor.
-automat.
 Please continue to
 follow the instructions.

 ### Install xscreensaver (optional)